netmee/drupal-cod-quickstart/README.md

-Drupal on OpenShift
+Drupal COD distribution on OpenShift
 ===================

-This Git repository helps you get up and running quickly w/ a Drupal 7.x installation on OpenShift.
-It defaults to using MySQL, so when creating the application you'll want to select and install both MySQL and Cron (for running scheduled tasks).
+This Git repository helps you get up and running quickly w/ a Drupal 7.x COD distribution installation on OpenShift.
+It defaults to using PostgreSQL, so when creating the application you'll want to select and install both PostgreSQL and Cron (for running scheduled tasks).

-    rhc app create drupal php-5.3 mysql-5.1 cron
+    rhc app create drupal php-5.3 postgresql-9.2 cron

-The first time you push changes to OpenShift, the build script will download the latest stable version of Drupal (currently 7.x) and install it into the 'downloads' data directory.
-It will then create and deploy a default profile for your application, using MySQL into your 'sites' directory.
+The first time you push changes to OpenShift, the build script will download the latest stable version of Drupal COD distribution (currently 7.x) and install it into the 'downloads' data directory.
+It will then create and deploy a default profile for your application, using PostgreSQL into your 'sites' directory.
 Any new modules you add or files uploaded to the site will be placed under this directory.
 If you want to reconfigure Drupal from a clean state, delete the 'sites' directory (you may need to add